jaquadro/StorageDrawers/README.md

 StorageDrawers is recommended to be downloaded on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/storage-drawers).
 Make sure you select the newest 1.12 version.

 You will also need Chameleon, in order to run StorageDrawers.
-You can download this from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chameleon).
+You can also download this from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chameleon).

 For Developers